jiarong/VirSorter2/README.md

 # Quick run

-To run viral sequence identification:
+To run viral sequence identification on a test dataset:

 ```bash
 # fetch testing data